intake/xrviz/docs/source/interface.rst

 This pane provides the options to customize the style of the output graph.

-More information about this pane.
+More information about this pane in :py:class:`Style<xrviz.style.Style>`.

 Projection
 ==========